aydoo/dots-and-boxes/README.md

 . _ . _ . _ . _ .
 ```

-A move is described as a tuple (x,y), which describes the coordinate of the 'line' which will be drawn.
+A move is encoded as a tuple `(x,y)`, which describes the coordinate of the *line* which will be drawn.

 ## How to use